walpolea/andrewwalpole.com/src/content/blog/2024-03-23-invisible-contexts.md

 And yet they do remain mostly invisible.
 I don't see this work being valued in the same way it is for the UX designer; the credit was already given for the broad idea, this next step is nothing new.

-> "When do we really get to launch?
+> "When do we get to launch?
 That will be exciting!"

 I don't necessarily have an answer to propose to conclude this post.
 But I did want to end with a fun graphic and connect one more idea.
 [Chris Coyier pointed out that *Design Engineering* is having a moment](https://frontendmasters.com/blog/design-engineers/) and maybe this is our Fresh Start&trade; opportunity.